3ub41r/blog.pemohon.my/pages/01.home/01.recruitment-hei/item.md

 The race for providing better quality education and services is getting more competitive by the day.
 Higher education institutions need to *up their game* in order to compete in today's ever changing world.
 Leveraging technology to optimize and improve the recruitment process could be a big stepping stone towards providing high quality education and better learning experience for students.

-If you are facing these problems, feel free to drop us a line at [https://pemohon.my](https://pemohon.my).
+If your organization is facing similar problems, be sure to leave a comment below.

+You can also learn more at [https://pemohon.my](https://pemohon.my).

-We're more than happy to help :)
+We're more than happy to help